A Note From Robert B. Sloan

 Two years after being named founding Dean of Truett Seminary, Sloan was elected President of Baylor University.
 He served as President for ten years and Chancellor for one.
 While at Baylor, Sloan was selected by his peers in the Big 12 Athletic Conference for a term as chairman of the board, and also convened and was asked to serve as chair of the “Group of Six”, a gathering of presidents of the big six athletic conferences.

-Following his tenure at Baylor, Sloan was elected as President of Houston Baptist University, where he has now served for more than 10 years.
+Following his tenure at Baylor, Sloan was elected as President of Houston Christian University, where he has now served for 17 years.
 In Higher Education, Sloan is known as a visionary leader who is able to help universities think about what they want to become, and help them move toward those goals.

 Sloan is a leader, but more importantly, he is a follower of Christ.
 His faith in Jesus Christ motivates and inspires him to do what he does and to be who he is.